Getting involved in research

 Identify Professors Whose Research Aligns With Your Interest

-- Utilize the web: get to know the professors in your department/program and visit their research group websites.
+- Get to know the professors in your department/program and visit their research group websites.

 - Find out who are their graduate students and postdocs.